Relationship Health

-A relationship, whether it is a friendship, an intimate partner, a family member, or even among coworkers in the workplace, can have a significant impact to your emotional and physical well-being and overall quality of life.
-The type of impact depends on if the relationship is healthy or unhealthy.
-Recognizing the differences between the two is essential for maintaining healthy connections with others, while supporting your mental health and wellness.
+A relationship, whether it’s a friendship, an intimate partner, a family member, or a coworker, can significantly influence your emotional and physical well-being, as well as your overall quality of life.
+The impact of these connections depends largely on whether the relationship is healthy or unhealthy.
+Recognizing the key differences between the two is essential for maintaining positive relationships, supporting your mental health, and enhancing your overall wellness.

 Healthy Relationships